mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 ### <a name='a_at'>Advanced Topics</a>

-#### <a name='a_hw'>Hot wallets and key-address files</a>
+#### <a name='a_hw'>Hot wallets</a>

-Chances are you'll want to use MMGen not only for cold storage but for day-to-day transactions too.
-For this you'll need to place a portion of your funds in a “hot wallet” on your online computer.
-With hot wallet funds you can use the command `mmgen-txdo` to quickly create, sign and send transactions in one operation.
+Chances are you’ll want to use MMGen not only for cold storage but for day-to-day transactions too.
+For this you’ll need to place a portion of your funds in a “hot wallet” on your online computer.
+With a hot wallet you can use the command `mmgen-txdo` to quickly create, sign and send transactions in one operation.

-There are two hot wallet strategies you can use.
-The first is to generate a separate MMGen wallet on your online computer for use as the hot wallet.
-The advantage of this is convenience: you won't have to specify a wallet or seed source on the command line.
-In addition, your hot wallet and cold wallet funds will be easily distinguishable in your tracking wallet by their different Seed IDs.
-The drawback of this strategy is that you now have two seeds that need backing up or memorizing.

-The other strategy, which avoids this drawback, is to partition your cold wallet by mentally setting aside “hot” and “cold” address ranges.
-For example, you might choose to reserve all addresses in the range 1-1000 for cold storage and everything above that for your hot wallet.

-The next step is to create a key-address file for a sufficient number of “hot” addresses to cover your day-to-day transaction needs for the foreseeable future.
-A key-address file is just like an address file except that it contains keys as well as addresses, thus functioning as a hot wallet for a range of addresses.
-Assuming your hot address range begins at 1001, you could start by creating a key-address file for a hundred hot addresses like this:

-	$ mmgen-keygen --type=segwit 1001-1100
+*Note: prior to Version 0.11.0, MMGen implemented hot wallets using [key-address files][05], but these have now been obsoleted by [subwallets][06].
+Information on key-address files is archived [here][05] for the benefit of legacy installations only.*

+*Additional note: instead of using a hot wallet, you might consider setting up [transaction autosigning][07] on your offline machine.
+Autosigning makes it possible to transact directly from cold storage in a secure and convenient way.
+Autosigning is available for Linux-based systems only and works best with Raspberry Pi and similar devices, for which LED support is provided.*

+Setting up a hot wallet is easy.
+Using the [Subwallets][06] wiki page as your guide, generate a subwallet on your offline machine for use as a hot wallet.
+Since this wallet is going to be used in an online environment, make sure it’s protected with a strong password and hash preset.

+	$ mmgen-subwalletgen -p5 1L
 	...
-	Secret keys written to file '89ABCDEF-S[1001-1100].akeys.mmenc'
+	MMGen wallet written to file 'FC9A8735-ABCDEF00[256,5].mmdat'

-`mmgen-keygen` prompts you for a password to encrypt the key-address file with.
-This is a wise precaution, as it provides at least some security for keys that will be stored on an online machine.
+Copy the subwallet to a USB stick or other removable device.

+Now on your online computer, check your MMGen data directory for the presence of wallet files:

+	$ ls $HOME/.mmgen/*.mmdat

+If any are present (there shouldn’t be if you’ve been following this guide!), move them out of harm’s way, or copy them to a backup location and securely delete the originals with `wipe` or `sdelete` if they’re securing any funds.

+Copy the subwallet file to your MMGen data directory, making it your default wallet for the online machine:

+	$ cp 'FC9A8735-ABCDEF00[256,5].mmdat' $HOME/.mmgen

+Securely delete the original file.

-Now copy the key-address file to your online machine and import the addresses into your tracking wallet:
+Generate a range of addresses with your online default wallet/subwallet and import them into your tracking wallet:

+	$ mmgen-addrgen --type=bech32 1-10
-	$ mmgen-addrimport --batch --keyaddr-file '89ABCDEF-S[1001-1100].akeys.mmenc'
+	$ mmgen-addrimport FC9A8735-B*.addrs

-After funding your hot wallet by spending into some addresses in this range you can do quickie transactions with these funds using the `mmgen-txdo` command:
+Send some coins to an address or addresses in this range using your method of choice.

+Now you can spend from these addresses using `mmgen-txdo`, creating, signing and sending transactions in one operation:

-	$ mmgen-txdo -M '89ABCDEF-S[1001-1100].akeys.mmenc' 1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc,0.1 89ABCDEF:S:1010
+	$ mmgen-txdo 1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc,0.1 FC9A8735:S:2
+	(choose an input from wallet FC9A8735)
 	...
-	Transaction sent: dcea1357....
+	Transaction sent: abcd1234....

-The `--mmgen-keys-from-file` or `-M` option is required when using a key-address file in place of a default wallet.
-Note that your change address 89ABCDEF:S:1010 is within the range covered by the key-address file, so your change funds will remain “hot spendable”.

-Using `mmgen-txdo` with a default online hot wallet is even simpler.
-For a hot wallet with Seed ID 0FDE89AB, for instance, creating and sending a transaction would look like this:

-	$ mmgen-txdo 1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc,0.1 0FDE89AB:S:10
+Bear in mind that your subwallet/online default wallet doesn’t require a backup, as it can always be regenerated from its offline parent.
+If you ever wish to delete it, however, you should do so securely if there are still funds under its control.

 #### <a name='a_fee'>Transaction Fees</a>

 MMGen gives you several options for dealing with transaction fees.

-Firstly, and most simply, you may do nothing, in which case MMGen will calculate the fee automatically using bitcoind’s 'estimatefee' RPC call.
+Firstly, and most simply, you may do nothing, in which case MMGen will calculate the fee automatically using bitcoind’s `estimatefee` RPC call.
 You can adjust the estimated fee by any factor using the `--tx-fee-adj` option, a handy feature when you need transactions to confirm a bit more quickly.
-MMGen has no default fee, so if network fee estimation fails for any reason, you'll be prompted to enter the fee manually.
+MMGen has no default fee, so if network fee estimation fails for any reason, you’ll be prompted to enter the fee manually.

 Secondly, you may specify the fee as an absolute BTC amount (a decimal number).